miguelovalles/miguelovalles.github.io/index.md

 of the courses I took regarding databases were DAT-220, which centered on data mining as well as CS-340, which I mentioned previously.
 The DAT-220 course showed us how to analyze data and build an analysis plan.
 We used JMP, which is an analytical tool similar to SAS.
-SAS actually owns JMP.
+SAS owns JMP.
 I previously analyzed JMP for use at work.
 It is an impressive and powerful tool.
 The analysis we did for this course required us to generate visual aids in analyzing data.
-The data was for a shrimp sales company that had one restaurant and were looking to understand more of where there larger sales were and get a more granular view of their sales.
+The data was for a shrimp sales company that had one restaurant and were looking to understand more of where their larger sales were and get a more granular view of their sales.
 I broke down the data analysis into age groups, sales by income of the patrons as well as generated different cluster analyses.